petermr/tigr2ess/wikimedia/wikiFactMine_documentation.md

 ![](assets/wikiFactMine_SPARQL_homepage.png)

-**2.Number of Dictionaries  and way for choose them is simply click on `try it` link**
+**2.Number of Dictionaries  and way for choose them is simply click on `try it` link.**

 ![](assets/select_Dict_106.png)

-**3.This is how  wikiData query service page looks like  shown below**
+**3.This is how  wikiData query service page looks like  shown below.**

 ![](assets/put_query_and_run.png)

-**5.Here i use an Example of plant taxon contained in "Lamiaceae" in WFM dictionary**
+**5.Here i use an Example of `plant taxon contained in "Lamiaceae" ` in WFM dictionary.**

    **Copy and Paste this Query into your Wikidata Query Service page.**

 `
   #Plant taxons contained in "Lamiaceae".
   SELECT ?item
   WHERE {
   ?item wdt:P31* wd:Q960124.
   SERVICE wikibase:label { bd:serviceParam wikibase:language "en" }
 }